 We include the spectral-based methods because while they performed relatively poorly, their analysis is rather interesting based on their observed behaviour.

-Let us compare the nine selected methods against the five reference methods listed in \ref{sec:reference-algos}.
-Specifically, we study: \begin{itemize} \item the performance for various values of the in- and out-densities of the clusters, \item the performance for various values of the vertex and the cluster number of the graph. \item the computation time. \end{itemize}
+Let us compare the nine selected methods against the five reference methods listed in Section \ref{sec:reference-algos}.
+Specifically, we study the performance for various values of the in- and out-densities of the clusters, the performance for various values of the vertex and the cluster number of the graph, and the computation time.